Choosing the Right Algorithm With Hints From Complexity Theory: Preliminaries

+Since there is an apparent similarity between the $\DLB$ function and the classic $\LO$ benchmark function, we recall the definition of the latter.
+The \LO function is defined for all $x\in\{0,1\}^n$ by $\sum_{r\in [1..n]} \prod_{s\in [1..r]}x_s$.
+Right from the definitions, we see that the functions \DLB and \LO are very similar, indeed, we have $| \LO(x)-\DLB(x)|\leq 1$ for all $x\in \{0,1\}^n$.
+The main difference is that \DLB has non-trivial local optima which could render its optimization harder.

-Since the \DLB function bears some similarity with the \leadingones problem, it will be useful to compare the runtimes on these two problems.
+Due to the similarity between the \DLB and \leadingones problems, it will be useful to compare the runtimes on these two problems.
 The \leadingones problem was proposed in~\cite{Rudolph97} as an example of a unimodal problem which simple EAs cannot solve in $O(n \log n)$ time.
 The correct asymptotic runtime of the \oea of order $\Theta(n^2)$ was determined in~\cite{DrosteJW02}.
 The precise runtime of the \oea was independently determined in~\cite{BottcherDN10,Sudholt13}.
 Precise runtimes of various other variants of the \oea were given in \cite{Doerr19tcs}.
 The runtime of the \mplea with~ $\mu$ at most polynomial in $n$ on \leadingones is $\Theta(\mu n \log n + n^2)$~\cite{Witt06}, the one of the \oplea with $\lambda$ at most polynomial in $n$ is $\Theta(\lambda n + n^2)$.
 For the \mplea, only a lower bound of $\Omega(\frac{\lambda n}{\log(\lambda/n)})$ is known~\cite{BadkobehLS14,LehreS20}.
 The runtime of the \ollga with standard parameterization $p = \lambda/n$ and~ $c = 1/\lambda$ is $\Theta(n^2)$ regardless of the value of $\lambda \in [1..n/2]$ and this also with dynamic parameter choices~\cite{AntipovDK19foga}.
-Consequently, for a large number of elitist algorithms, the runtime is $\Theta(n^2)$ when suitble parameters are used.
+Consequently, for a large number of elitist algorithms, the runtime is $\Theta(n^2)$ when suitable parameters are used.
 In \cite{DoerrL18}, Doerr and Lengler have shown that all $(1+1)$-elitist algorithms need~ $\Omega(n^2)$ fitness evaluations in expectation to solve the \LO problem.
 This result implies the lower bounds in \cite{DrosteJW02,BottcherDN10,Sudholt13,Doerr19tcs} when ignoring constant factors.

 For non-elitist algorithms, the picture is less clear.
-Upper bounds have been shown for various algorithms, also some using crossover, when the selection pressure is high enough~\cite{Lehre11,DangL16algo,CorusDEL18,DoerrK19}, but none of them beats the $\Omega(n^2)$ barrier.
+Upper bounds have been shown for various algorithms, also some using crossover, when the selection pressure is high enough~\cite{Lehre11,DangL16algo,CorusDEL18,DoerrK21algo}, but none of them beats the $\Omega(n^2)$ barrier.
 When the selection pressure is small, many non-elitist algorithm cannot optimize any function with unique optimum in subexponential time~\cite{Lehre10,Doerr21ecjLB}.